 Monterey Bay Aquarium Free Admission Tickets from the Library

 Free Monterey Bay Aquarium access for low-income families is available for eligible adults.
-You can get one free pass to the Aquarium per program year from Monterey County Free Libraries.
+With this, you can get one free pass to the Aquarium per program year from Monterey County Free Libraries.
 The pass is good for free Monterey Bay Aquarium tickets for up to six family members.
 Get more information about the Shelf-to-Shore Aquarium Pass Program here.

 Share this post with your friends.
 Pin this image, Tweet, Facebook, or whatever new social media outlet has recently popped up.